hicops/hicops/README.md

 SUCCESS
 ```

-Edit the generated sampleparams.txt file and add/modify HiCOPS' runtime parameters.
+2. Edit the generated sampleparams.txt file and add/modify HiCOPS' runtime parameters.

-Run HiCOPS using the same wrapper script i.e. `hicops_comet`, however, this time providing the updated sampleparams.txt as parameter to the wrapper.
+3. Run HiCOPS using the same wrapper script i.e. `hicops_comet`, however, this time providing the updated sampleparams.txt as parameter to the wrapper.

 ```bash
 $ $HICOPS_INSTALL/bin/wrappers/hicops_comet sampleparams.txt
 ```

+`Note:` Repeat Steps # 2 and 3 if you modify parameters in the `sampleparams.txt`.

 # Post-processing HiCOPS output
 HiCOPS generates PSM data in partial TSV files that can be merged using the `psm2excel` tool located at: `$HICOPS_INSTALL/wrappers`.
 The tool generates a combined Excel file called `Concat.xlsx` containing the final PSM data (no-FDR).